cdl-geneseo/critical-digital-practices/module-1-overview.md

 ## Learning outcomes for this module

-At the completion of this module, you'll
+At the completion of this module, you should

 1. Understand some basic operations of the computer.
-2. Be able to describe some ways in which gender, race, and other socially-constructed concepts have influenced and continue to influence our interactions with computers.
+2. Understand some ways in which gender, race, and other socially-constructed concepts have influenced and continue to influence our interactions with computers.
 3. Understand the differences between common operating systems.
 4. Understand how to navigate the file system on a Mac or Windows computer.